 After a hard workout or a stressful week at work, getting a massage is one of the best acts of self-care you can do for yourself.
-Unfortunately, unless your partner or roommate is a masseuse, expecting weekly massages isn’t very realistic.
+Unfortunately, unless your partner or roommate is a masseuse, expecting weekly massages isn’t very realistic or affordable.

 Massages help to release tight, sore muscles and trigger points — but they aren’t the only way.
 If you don’t have access to regular massages, we suggest you give foam rolling a try.
 Foam rolling is an outstanding alternative that provides deep tissue release at a fraction of the price.
 Plus, you can foam roll whenever, wherever you want!

 Foam rolling is a type of self-myofascial release (SMR).
 SMR is a technical term for releasing tight muscles, connective tissue (fascia) and trigger points (sensitive points on muscles) with self-massage.
 Using a tool like a foam roller to apply pressure to these areas often helps relieve tight muscles and cause myofascial pain syndrome.
 Myofascial pain syndromes is when pressure applied to trigger points causes pain to radiate to other (seemingly unrelated) areas of the body.
 The pain you feel in other areas of the body is called referred pain (don’t worry, it’s not a bad thing).

 Why should I foam roll?

 While the jury is still out on whether foam rolling is the best method for SMR, recent studies have shown that proper foam rolling before or after a workout does have its benefits.
 In addition to relieving tight and sore muscles, it also improves joint range of motion and overall muscle performance.
 Here are more reasons why you should use a foam roller: